Before the emails, the social posts, the online ads…you have to create a compelling webinar title!

 Creating a webinar title can be done in many ways.
 There are simpler approaches that work just fine.
-There are also more technical aspects that add to the intrigue of your title.
+There are also more technical aspects that can add intrigue to your title.
 Knowing what works is vital.

-We will start with the more basic elements, then work toward those that are more complicated.
+We will start with the more basic elements, then work toward those more complicated options.

 What are the basic spices you need?
 Definitely salt.
 Pepper.
 A little garlic (or onion) powder.
 These three are the basics for making a great meal.
 (In my house, turmeric is a staple as well.)

-These basics correspond to three factors that correspond to the foundation needed for building out a webinar title: Numbers; “How To” or Steps; and Brevity.
+These ingredients correspond to three factors at the foundation of a webinar title: Numbers; “How To” or Steps; and Brevity.